davidcrotty/itemcatalogue/README.md

 # Setup
 The project requires an API key to run, this has been temporarily made available in gradle/keys.properties for ease of setup.

 However it is security best practice to not include API keys in an application.
+To provide security I will be rotating the key on 1/2/24

 # Structure
 The project is setup in the following structure: